Free shipping to SA metros, no re-assembly required.

 Lindsay Sheehan brings it down to the point:

-When we grow our food, however, we have much more control over the process.
-We can enrich the soil with organic matter, we can harvest food when it reaches peak maturity, and we can choose to grow cultivars that give us the most nutritional bang for our buck.”
+However, we have much more control over growing our food.
+We can enrich the soil with organic matter, harvest food when it reaches peak maturity, and choose to grow cultivars that give us the most nutritional bang for our buck.”

 Reviews